Prediabetes Diet Plan [+Sample Diet Plan Included]

 Everyone responds differently to carbohydrates.
 In addition, glucose responses may vary for different types of carbohydrate foods.
 The carb threshold for a meal can also depend on other factors, including how active you are or what food you ate before the meal.

-It might be a good idea to find your specific carbohydrate threshold or what amount of carbs you can tolerate without having a larger glucose response.
+It might be a good idea to find your specific carbohydrate threshold or the amount of carbs you can tolerate without having a larger glucose response.
 You can do this with a finger-stick device, measuring your glucose around one or two hours post-meal.
 Still, there are limitations to this method as it does not give you the complete picture.

-An excellent way to check how you respond is with a continuous glucose monitor or CGM.
+An excellent way to check how you respond is with a continuous glucose monitor, or CGM.
 A CGM will help you see if you have a more considerable glucose spike with a meal containing carbs and how quickly your values return to baseline.

 {{rich-text-cta-wl2="/style-guide"}}